-2006: it was names the Marie JonesScholarship Award.
-In 2006 and 2005 year enough money was collected to grant two scholarship awards.
+2006: it was named the Marie Jones Scholarship Award.
+In 2005 and 2006 enough money was collected to grant two scholarship awards and in 2008 and 2009 three scholarships were awarded.

 Scholarship Award: Junior Gardeners Camp Wekiva: 1982: We sponsored 2 children to go to Camp Wekiva.